MOUNT VERNON Invitational and NIETOC TOC Qualifier

 New arguments in the rebuttals: Generally not a good idea.
 Completely new arguments should not be made in the rebuttals.
 I will strongly protect the negative team from new arguments in the 2AR.

-Judge Kicking: Don't expect me to judge kick things for you.
+Judge Kicking: Nope.
+Don't expect me to judge kick things for you.
 Make a strategic choice for yourself.

 Overviews and impact calculus: Yes, please.
 Clearly frame my choice for me at the end of the round, and you are much more likely to get my ballot.
 Also, 'even if' statements can be super persuasive in the final rebuttals.